Brexit blow for disabled people as EU destinations stop recognising UK blue badges

 “Disabled people already face a huge wave of difficulties others do not when trying to travel, either for work or for a holiday and this is yet another barrier for them.”

-Baroness Brinton, who herself uses a wheelchair, added: "By failing to secure a reciprocal deal on blue badge use, the Conservatives are letting disabled people down.
-The UK Government should renew their focus - reaching an agreement is clearly in everyone's interest."
+Baroness Brinton, who herself uses a wheelchair, added: “By failing to secure a reciprocal deal on blue badge use, the Conservatives are letting disabled people down.
+The UK government should renew their focus – reaching an agreement is clearly in everyone's interest.”

 Some British local authorities also refuse to accept non-UK blue badges from outside the EU.
 The reasoning given by one north London council is that “disabled badges from outside the EU vary in design and it is hard to verify their authenticity” – a concern at the heart of EU objections to recognising British badges.